amperser/scipy_proceedings/papers/mikejordan_pacersuchow/proselint_2016.rst

 .. [#] Proselint differs from a spell-checker in that its recommendations do not specifically counter errors in which a word is spelled incorrectly, but rather errors of style and usage, which can occasionally be described as a spelling error.
 For example, consider the malapropism "attacking your voracity", where it is not that "voracity" is spelled incorrectly per se but that the appropriate word (in most contexts) is the phonetic neighbor "veracity".

 .. [#] This is not to say that iterative editing over many drafts of a work is not worthwhile — deliberative editing of this kind improves writing in many settings.
 Proselint is not ideal for that purpose.
 Rather, it is ideal for establishing new (and correcting old) "built-in" linguistic habits.

-.. from Implement this strategy and dispense style and usage advice as you are writing.
-Proselint identifies violations of style and usage aggregate knowledge about best practices in writing and to make that knowledge immediately accessible to authors in the form of a linter for prose.
-Proselint thus identifies violations of the style and usage guidelines that have been endorsed by experts.

 Proselint is open-source software released under the BSD license and compatible with Python 2 and 3.
 It runs efficiently as a command-line utility or editor plugin for SublimeText, Atom, Emacs, vim, &c.
 It outputs advice in standard formats, including JSON, allowing for integration with external services.
 Proselint includes modules on a variety of usage problems, including redundancy, jargon, illogic, clichés, sexism, misspelling, inconsistency, misuse of symbols, malapropisms, oxymorons, security gaffes, hedging, apologizing, pretension, and more.